-Cat breed that are at an increased risk will include:
+Dogs aren’t only affected by brachycephalic syndrome; some cat breeds may also suffer.
+Cat breeds that are at an increased risk will include:

-Now that we’ve pretty much pointed out that a lot of our favorite dog and cat breeds are at risk for developing brachycephalic syndrome, we might as well take a moment and describe what this syndrome actually is and what if anything we can do to prevent it in our furry family members.
+So, at this point, now that we’ve pretty much pointed out that a lot of our favorite dog and cat breeds are at risk for developing brachycephalic syndrome, we might as well take a moment and describe what this syndrome is and what if anything we can do to prevent it in our furry family members.

-Brachycephalic syndrome (BOAS) is a term used to describe a host of potential issues that could affect certain dog breeds that have been breed to have a short nose and a high “domed” forehead.
+Brachycephalic syndrome (BOAS) is a term used to describe a host of potential issues that could affect certain dog breeds bred to have a short nose and a high “domed” forehead.

-Is not a medical condition that occurs by accident.
-Instead, it is the direct result of specific breeding designed to create a desired appearance which includes a short nose and a somewhat “squished face”.
+Brachycephalic Syndrome is not a medical condition that occurs by accident.
+Instead, it results from specific breeding designed to create a desired appearance, including a short nose and a somewhat “squished face.”